Mean Robust Optimization: Proof of Theorem

 \paragraph{Proof of (ii).} Next, we prove $\bar{g}^K(x) \leq \bar{g}^{N*}(x) + (L/2) D(K)$ by making use of the $L$-smooth condition on $-g$.
 We first solve~\eqref{eq:cluster_one} to obtain a feasible solution $u_1, \dots, u_k$.
 We then set $\Delta_k \define u_k - \bar{d}_k$ for each $k \leq K$, and set $v_i = d_i + \Delta_k \quad \forall i \in C_k, k = 1,\dots,K$.
 These satisfy the constraint of~\eqref{eq:nocluster_inf}, as

 where the inequality makes use of the constraint of~\eqref{eq:cluster_one}.
 Since the constraints are satisfied, the constructed $v_i \dots v_N$ are a valid solution for~\eqref{eq:nocluster_inf}.
-We note that these $v_i$'s are also in the domain of $g$, given that the uncertain data $\mathcal{D}_N$ is in the domain of $g$.
-For monotonically increasing $L$-smooth functions $g$, (\eg, $\log(u)$, $1/(1+u)$), we must have $\Delta_k = u_k - \bar{d_k} \geq 0$ in the solution of~\eqref{eq:cluster_one}.
-Therefore, $u_i = d_i + \Delta_k$ is also in the domain, as the function is also concave.
-For monotonically decreasing functions $g$, the same logic applies with a nonpositive $\Delta_k$.
+We note that these $v_i$'s are also in the domain of $g$, given that the uncertain data $\mathcal{D}_N$ is in the domain of $g$. \reviewChanges{For monotonically increasing functions $g$, (\eg, $\log(u)$, $1/(1+u)$), we must have $\Delta_k = u_k - \bar{d_k} \geq 0$ in the solution of~\eqref{eq:cluster_one}, as the maximization of $g$ over $u_k$ wil lead to $u_k \geq \bar{d_k}$.
+Therefore, $v_i = d_i + \Delta_k$ is also in the domain, as the $L$-smooth and concave function $g$ with only a potential lower bound will not have holes in its domain above the lower bound. } For monotonically decreasing functions $g$, the same logic applies with a nonpositive $\Delta_k$.
 We now make use of the convex and $L$-smooth conditions~\citep[Theorem 5.8]{amirbeck} on $-g: \forall v_1, v_2 \in \supp, \lambda \in [0,1],$